 We next identify marker genes from the pSM.
 By calculating the top genes by correlation with the pSM values, we found genes that are predominantly expressed in layers of the olfactory bulb tissue (Fig. 3c).
 One of the top marker genes, NRGN, shows clear expression patterns localized in the granule cell layer (GCL), and previous experiments have shown that NRGN is usually expressed in granule-like structures in pyramidal cells of the hippocampus and cortex47.
 This shows how the pSM can be used to facilitate biomarker identification for tissues.

 Next, we compared the domain segmentation performance of SpaceFlow against Seurat, running without incorporating spatial data, as well as the spatial methods MERINGUE and DGI on the Stereo-seq data.
 We show a global and a zoomed view of the identified domains for each method (Fig. 3d).
 The Seurat segmentation is characterized by two large regions – all inner layers except the olfactory nerve layer (ONL) are mainly combined into one region (domain 0 in dark blue) and the ONL is segmented as another (domain 1 in orange).
 However, even in the inner layers, there are many cells classified as domain 1 (orange), lacking a clear separation between domains.
+To control for the effect of the resolution parameter, we considered values of 0.3 to 0.8, 1.0 and 2.0, resulting in 13, 15 and 30 clusters respectively (Supplementary Fig. 2a).
+However, the spatial consistency of clusters does not improve with a higher resolution parameter.
 MERINGUE identified three major layers, with one additional compared to Seurat, which corresponds to the external plexiform layer (EPL) in the annotation in Fig. 3b; however, there is significant spatial noise and it is difficult to see boundaries between tissue layers even in the zoomed view.
 With the DGI method, we observed a layered structure of domains, but significant mixing of domains is still visible in the zoomed view.
 In SpaceFlow, the eight-layer structure is much clearer, as nearly no mixture between occurs the corresponding ONL (domain 2 in green) and GL (domain 5 in silver gray) regions, whereas there are clear mixtures of labels by the other methods across all regions.

 SpaceFlow reveals evolving cell lineage structures in chicken heart development ST data

 To study how the pSM may be used to uncover spatial expression dynamics in embryonic development, we retrieved and utilized an ST dataset on the chicken heart30 at four key Hamburger-Hamilton ventricular developmental stages.
 The dataset contains 12 tissue sections in total, and is sequenced at day 4 (5 sections), day 7 (4 sections), day 10 (2 sections) and day 14 (1 section).
 To build a baseline for comparison, we first visualized spot annotation from the original study (Fig. 4a).
-Then, we computed the domain segmentation from SpaceFlow for each time point (Fig. 4b) and labeled the domains based on their top marker genes as compared with the literature (Details in Supplementary Table I).
+Then, we computed the domain segmentation from SpaceFlow for each time point (Fig. 4b) and labeled the domains based on their top marker genes as compared with the literature (Details in Supplementary Data 1).

-We first found a novel evolving lineage structure, annotated as Valve in Fig. 4b.
+We first found an evolving lineage structure, annotated as Valve in Fig. 4b.
 This newly identified structure is evident from Day 7 (D7) with a layered structure and consistent shape during heart development.
 The identified structure is consistent with the anatomical regions of the chicken heart at the sequenced stages30,48.
 We also characterized the transition dynamics of the myocardium from the immature to the mature state across the period from D4 to D14 (immature myocardium annotated by orange/yellow change into cardiomyocytes annotated in red/pink).
 Moreover, we identified that the epicardium structure (annotated in green) on the outer ring of immature myocardium transformed into cardiomyocytes from D7 to D14.